Root Canal Baltimore, MD

 Who Needs a Root Canal?

-The Root Canal Procedure
+The Root Canal Procedure in Baltimore, MD

-• Cleaning and Shaping: The infected or damaged pulp is then removed from the tooth with special tools.
-Your dentist will clean the root canals, disinfecting the inner tooth and removing any remaining bacteria.
+• Accessing the Dental Pulp: Then our dentist will create a small opening in the crown of your tooth to access the pulp chamber and root canals.
+The infected or damaged pulp is then removed from the tooth with special tools.
+Our dentist will clean the root canals, disinfecting the inner tooth and removing any remaining bacteria.

 Root Canal vs. Tooth Extraction